Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Non-genetically modified (non-GMO) food and products.

-Requirements: Products must avoid genetically modified organisms (GMOs) and meet strict testing, traceability, and segregation standards.
+What are the Requirements: Products must avoid genetically modified organisms (GMOs) and meet strict testing, traceability, and segregation standards.
 Verification requires ongoing audits and testing of high-risk ingredients.

-Description: The Non-GMO Project is the only organization offering independent GMO (genetically modified organism) controls for products in the US. and Canada.
+What does it mean: The Non-GMO Project is the only organization offering independent GMO (genetically modified organism) controls for products in the US. and Canada.

 Link: Non-GMO Project